Piano

 Louise began learning the piano at the age of 10 quickly followed by the clarinet and saxophone.
 She studied music at Bath Spa University and studied saxophone under Will Gregory.

-Louise has 20 years of teaching experience covering beginners to advanced students, from the very young to more mature.
+Louise has over 30 years of teaching experience covering beginners to advanced students, from the very young to more mature.

 Although she is classically trained her love of jazz and big band music became evident when she co-founded the ‘Pink But Spotted Jazz Band’ at the age of 17.